joachim-gassen/botex/README.md

 import botex

-# Running a botex bot on a specific oTree participant URL
+# Running a botex bot on a specific oTree participant link
-# You can set `botex_db' to any
 botex.run_bot(
     botex_db = "path to a sqlite3 file that will store the bot data (does not need to exist)", session_id = "The session ID of your oTree experiment (will be stored with the botex data)",